Lucina Women's Health

 The team reviews all of your treatment options before recommending a hysterectomy.
 Sometimes, however, it’s the best course of treatment.

-The team at Lucina Women's Health and Midwifery uses the latest in minimally invasive techniques to perform a hysterectomy.
+The team at Lucina Women's Health uses the latest in minimally invasive techniques to perform a hysterectomy.
 Minimally invasive techniques, which include small incisions and tiny instruments, are preferable to conventional open surgery because they result in:

 Your doctor carefully considers your situation and health history to determine whether a vaginal or abdominal approach is the best way to remove your uterus and any additional organs.
 Each approach has pros and cons, which they review with you in detail.